Liubinggunzu/VLAD-VSA/README.md

 - **Vocabulary adaptation**, a general trick to improve VLAD optimization.
 - Vocabulary separation for domain generalization.

-These codes are mainly based on the implementation of [SSDG](https://github.com/taylover-pei/SSDG-CVPR2020), specifically thanks Yunpei Jia
+These codes are mainly based on the implementation of [SSDG](https://github.com/taylover-pei/SSDG-CVPR2020), specifically thank Yunpei Jia
 ## Dependencies
 python 3.6